Sombressoul/dyna/docs/CPSF_research_notes/CPSF_Glossary.md

 This matrix defines a local Gaussian envelope aligned with the projection ray, and determines the spatial footprint of the contribution in the complex toroidal domain $\mathbb{T}_\mathbb{C}^N \times \mathbb{C}^N$.

+It also defines a geometric coupling between the spatial domain and the higher semantic layer, acting as a weighting function for the influence of semantic content over the toroidal base.

 ---

 ### Spectral Content Vector